Technology

 Other companies are rated more highly for customer service.
 Less than half (47%) of complaints to First Utility were resolved that day or the next working day in the first half of 2016.
 The best suppliers manage more than three-quarters.
 Only 84% were resolved in eight weeks.

-When we investigated how long First Utility takes to answer the phone to its customers, in our snapshot call-waiting investigation, we were left waiting on its customer service line for almost seven minutes.
-Yet First Utility managed to answer its sales line in just over one minute.
+When we investigated how long First Utility takes to answer the phone to its customers, in our snapshot call-waiting investigation we were left waiting on its customer service line for just over six minutes.
+Yet First Utility managed to answer its sales line in under half the time.

+It was much faster at answering our live chat queries, taking 16 seconds on average.

 Pros: One of the most competitive suppliers out there